oussama-talaoui/final-project/README.md

 ### Introduction and Related Work
 An explanation of the problem and the motivation for solving it:

-- [X] Provides a clear motivation for answering a _specific_ data driven question of interest
+- [X] Provides a clear motivation for answering our question of interest
 - [X] Cites 5 _relevant_ pieces of relevant work

 ### Exploratory Data Analysis

-- [X] Introduces the dataset by describing the origin (source) and structure (shape, relevant features) of the data being used.
+- [X] Introduces the dataset by describing the source and structure of the data being used.
 - [X] Includes More than 5 graphics:

   - The visual uses the appropriate visual encodings based on the data type.